ohDEER is the leader in all natural deer, mosquito, and tick control.

 A rapid rise in numbers of deer also result in more of the animals getting hit by automobiles, more deer carrying disease-harboring ticks on to your property, more deer despoiling landscapes through their munching on shrubs and other plants, and more male deer injuring and ruining trees through their antler and head rubbing.

-In that ohDEER delivers and provides highly-effective solutions that discourage deer from visiting and staying on your property, it only makes sense why our company is so busy – and getting busier.
+ohDEER delivers and provides highly-effective solutions that discourage deer from visiting and staying on your property, and it only makes sense why our company is so busy – and getting busier.

 About those deer numbers.